Preparing Inbound Shipments

 -

 Missing, Hidden, or Incorrect Inbound ID: All inbounds must be labeled with the correct Cahoot Inbound ID.
-Pallets should reference Inbound ID on the BOL and all pallets should have a BOL affixed to it.
+Pallets should reference Inbound ID on the BOL and all pallets should have at least one BOL affixed to it (2 or more is recommended).
 All cartons in a parcel inbound should likewise have the Inbound ID printed or stickered on each of them.

 -